kling2024/Decision-Trees/README.md

     return information_gain
 ```

-Tehn I checked my implementation using the cell below and calculate what the information gain would be from splitting on each of the featues.
+Then I checked my implementation using the cell below and calculate what the information gain would be from splitting on each of the featues.

 ```python
 info_gain0 = compute_information_gain(X_train, y_train, root_indices, feature=0)